 - Having seen both names on his order sheet I explained only surnames need to be written down.
 At the time he offered no response and did not tell me he had asked everyone for their name and asked how they would like to be addressed.
 In Lottie’s witness statement she says Bart told her ONE customer asked to be addressed by his first name

 - Bart did not secure his cabin to company or UK Civil Aviation standards prior to landing into Heathrow.
-Having addressed this in his review he responded with “derogatory comments regarding my performance”.
+Having addressed this in his review he responded with; “derogatory comments regarding my performance”.

 - Having asked Bart to clear rubbish from the right side Premium he ignored me.
 In his complaint regarding this incident he told more lies.
 The story he made up made no sense at all.